 I began taking piano lessons on a whim in middle school, but it didn't take long before I realized I was completely in love with music.
 I enjoy playing and teaching many types of music, from classical to rock to hymns and church music.
 I learned to play by ear at the same time I learned to sight read, and both approaches have helped me to learn and enjoy the music I play.

 I graduated in December 2010 with a BA in Music Performance from North Central University, here in the Twin Cities.
-I have been teaching piano lessons for the last 6 years, as well as directing a children's choir.
+I have been teaching and playing piano for the last 9 years.
 Watching other people learn to play music is one of the greatest rewards I've received.

 *** Lesson Details ***